1. Welcome & Club Identity

 Child Protection & Safeguarding

-• Follow mandatory reporting requirements
+• Maintain professional boundaries and follow mandatory reporting requirements

 Injury Management Protocol